 Primary caregivers for those with Alzheimer’s disease are often all too familiar with the complications experienced in trying to take a quiet moment or two alone – to use the bathroom, get a quick shower, or even walk into another room.
-Seniors with Alzheimer’s can experience enhanced fear when a member of family is out of sight – a condition known as shadowing.
+Seniors with Alzheimer’s can experience enhanced fear when a member of the family is out of sight – a condition known as shadowing.
 And the resulting behaviors are extremely challenging to manage: crying, meanness and anger, or repeatedly asking where you are

 It can help to understand the reasons behind Alzheimer’s related shadowing.
 You are the senior’s safe place, the main one who makes sense of a disorienting and confusing world, and when you are gone, life can appear uncertain and frightening.
 And remember that shadowing is not brought on by anything you have done, but is simply a natural aspect of the progression of Alzheimer’s disease.